swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

   /// The type of the test executor for this trait.
   ///
   /// The default type is `Never`, which cannot be instantiated.
-This means the
+The
-  /// value of the ``testExecutor-714gp`` property for all traits with
+  /// ``executor(for:testCase:)-26qgm`` method for any trait with this default
-  /// the default custom executor type is `nil`, meaning such traits will not
+  /// test executor type must return `nil`, meaning that trait will not perform
-  /// perform any custom execution for the tests they're applied to. associatedtype TestExecutor: TestExecuting = Never
+  /// any custom behavior for the tests it's applied to. associatedtype TestExecutor: TestExecuting = Never

-  /// The test executor for this trait, if any.
+  /// Get this trait's executor for the specified test and/or test case, if any.
   ///
+  /// - Parameters:
+  ///   - test: The test for which an executor is being requested.
+  ///   - testCase: The test case for which an executor is being requested, if
-  /// If this trait's type conforms to ``TestExecuting``, the default value of
+  ///     any.
+When `test` represents a suite, the value of this argument is
-  /// this property is `self` and this trait will be used to customize test
-  /// execution.
-This is the most straightforward way to implement a trait which
-  /// customizes the execution of tests.
+  ///     `nil`.
   ///
-  /// If the value of this property is an instance of a different type
-  /// conforming to ``TestExecuting``, that instance will be used to perform
+  /// - Returns: An value of ``Trait/TestExecutor`` which should be used to
-  /// test execution instead.
+  ///   customize the behavior of `test` and/or `testCase`, or `nil` if custom
+  ///   behavior should not be performed.
   ///
+  /// If this trait's type conforms to ``TestExecuting``, the default value
+  /// returned by this method depends on `test` and/or `testCase`:
+  ///
+  /// - If `test` represents a suite, this trait must conform to ``SuiteTrait``.
-  /// The default value of this property is `nil` (with the default type
+  ///   If the value of this suite trait's ``SuiteTrait/isRecursive`` property
+  ///   is `true`, then this method returns `nil`; otherwise, it returns `self`.
+  ///   This means that by default, a suite trait will _either_ perform its
+  ///   custom behavior once for the entire suite, or once per-test function it
+  ///   contains.
+  /// - Otherwise `test` represents a test function.
+If `testCase` is `nil`,
+  ///   this method returns `nil`; otherwise, it returns `self`.
+This means that
+  ///   by default, a trait which is applied to or inherited by a test function
+  ///   will perform its custom behavior once for each of that function's cases.
+  ///
+  /// A trait may explicitly implement this method to further customize the
+  /// default behaviors above.
+For example, if a trait should perform custom
+  /// test behavior both once per-suite and once per-test function in that suite,
+  /// it may implement the method and return a non-`nil` executor under those
+  /// conditions.
+  ///
+  /// A trait may also implement this method and return `nil` if it determines
+  /// that it does not need to perform any custom behavior for a particular test
+  /// at runtime, even if the test has the trait applied.
+This can improve
+  /// performance and make diagnostics clearer by avoiding an unnecessary call
+  /// to ``TestExecuting/execute(_:for:testCase:)``.
+  ///
+  /// If this trait's type does not conform to ``TestExecuting`` and its
+  /// associated ``Trait/TestExecutor`` type is the default `Never`, then this
-  /// `Never?`), meaning that instances of this type will not perform any custom
+  /// method returns `nil` by default.
+This means that instances of this type
-  /// test execution for tests they are applied to. var testExecutor: TestExecutor? { get }
+  /// will not perform any custom test execution for tests they are applied to. func executor(for test: Test, testCase: Test.Case?) -> TestExecutor?
 }

 extension Trait where Self: TestExecuting {
-  // Returns `self`.
-  public var testExecutor: Self? {
+  // Returns `nil` if `testCase` is `nil`, else `self`. public func executor(for test: Test, testCase: Test.Case?) -> Self?
 }

+extension SuiteTrait where Self: TestExecuting {
+  // If `test` is a suite, returns `nil` if `isRecursive` is `true`, else `self`.
+  // Otherwise, `test` is a function and this returns `nil` if `testCase` is
+  // `nil`, else `self`.
+  public func executor(for test: Test, testCase: Test.Case?) -> Self?
+}

 extension Trait where TestExecutor == Never {
   // Returns `nil`.
-  public var testExecutor: TestExecutor? {
+  public func executor(for test: Test, testCase: Test.Case?) -> TestExecutor?
 }

 extension Never: TestExecuting {}